 Hang on Little Tomato

-It’s been a bit, so here’s a quick catch up.
-I made it to Italy for three weeks this spring, celebrating my birthday in Rome, visiting tiny hilltop towns, and enjoying a week-long walking tour in Chianti with poet David Whyte and 25 wonderful people from all over the world.
-It was a good trip: difficult in moments, delightful in many more.
-I was reminded, again, why it is that I love this country so very much: the love of beauty, the spirit of generosity, and the emphasis on connection are all tonics for the soul.
+I made it to Italy for three weeks at the end of spring, celebrating my birthday in Rome, visiting tiny hilltop towns, and enjoying a week-long walking tour in Chianti with poet David Whyte and 25 wonderful people from all over the world.
+Italy was followed in quick succession by my daughter moving out, my son returning to university in North Carolina, and me putting my home of 23 years on the market.
+Transition Central here.

 NEIGHBOR: “I see you’re selling your house!
 Where are you going?”